kipe/resin-influx/blog_post.md

 My main goal with InfluxDB is to have the database doing the averaging for me, without the need for removing any of the original data.
 From my previous experiences InfluxDB seems to have very well optimized algorithms and a fairly simple query language.

+One might wonder why I bother saving the data on the device in the first place?
+The main reason for saving the data to the device instead of the cloud is that I want all the functionality of my applications even when offline.
+Typically the devices I develop and use are used in remote locations, where 3G / 4G coverage may be unreliable.
+To be sure of the correct functionality, I want the data logged constantly.
+This would require some sort of logging on the device anyways, so why not store all the data on the device...

+Another reason is also partly related to the 3G connectivity.
+My main use-case is home automation, and this of course means that the system is also (mainly) used in the internal network.
+Fetching the data from a remote server would be slow, and sometimes impossible.